We're pleased to offer a variety of free professional development opportunities.

-We will hold a series of one-hour online webinars in the coming months:
+We will hold a series of one-hour online webinars this month:

-Explore new Reading Like a Historian lessons that teach students to evaluate online sources.
-During these sessions, participants will experience model lessons, receive access to new curricular resources, and identify strategies for integrating proven digital literacy approaches into history instruction.
+Explore new Reading Like a Historian lessons that feature documents from the Library of Congress.
+During these sessions, participants will experience model lessons, receive access to new curricular resources, and identify strategies for integrating materials into their classrooms.
 Participants are encouraged to attend multiple sessions, as each webinar will feature different curriculum materials.

 Throughout the summer and into the start of the school year, we're offering free asynchronous online courses.
 Each course includes evidence-based approaches to teaching digital literacy, instructional videos and simulations, discussion boards, and optional webinars.